ArcticCerfi/ArcticCerfi/schemas/PSD/AC_L2D_PSD_naming_conventions_v2.0.md

 ## Other Notes

 Mouths are drawn as a neutral straight line to minimize rigging artifacts.
 The actual mouth layers are hidden by default, with a visible ```Mouth_DUMMY``` layer that should be deleted or hidden before rigging.
+Arm toggles are fully drawn out (with additional upper arms), but often it's more convenient to reuse the base upper arm in rigging.